-1.7.3 Tutorial 3: Mixed Integer Linear Programming
+1.6.3 Tutorial 3: Mixed Integer Linear Programming

 This example is based on the urban scale example model, but with an override.
-An override file exists in which binary and integer decision variables are triggered, creating a MILP model, rather than the conventional Calliope LP model.
+In the model's scenarios.yaml file overrides are defined which trigger binary and integer decision variables, creating a MILP model, rather than a conventional LP model.